SepehrImanian/sepi/README.md

 ------------- | --------------
 `-h,--help`                         | help command
-`install`                           | install sepi in path `ubuntu/centos`                     | which distribution do you want use centos or ubuntu `ubuntu/centos install`             | for install centos or ubuntu dependency `ubuntu/centos status`              | status of open or close ports of firewall `ubuntu/centos port open port_number` | for open port of this machine/server
+`install`                           | install sepi in path `ubuntu/centos`                     | which distribution do you want to use centos or ubuntu `ubuntu/centos install`             | for install centos or ubuntu dependency `ubuntu/centos status`              | status of open or close ports of firewall `ubuntu/centos port open port_number` | for open port of this machine/server